sprucelee/police-brutality/all-locations.md

 ### Multiple cops pin man to ground while repeatedly punching him | June 1st

-At least 5 cops pin man to the ground.
-Several of them punch him even though he appears to not be resisting.
-According to the person that posted the video he was shot by rubber bullets before this took place.
+Police officers tell a man standing in an intersection to get on the ground then shoot him (apparently with rubber bullets).
+He falls to the ground.
+He attempts to get up; an officer tackles him.
+At least 5 cops pin him down.
+Several of them punch him repeatedly even though he appears to not be resisting.
+At one point a bystander says "yeah, punch him again -- I'm filming you!"
+An officer punches the man again.

-tags: arrest, punch, kneel, rubber-bullets
+tags: arrest, beat, punch, kneel, rubber-bullets, tackle

 id: co-coloradosprings-1